 Rock climbing expertise also allows mountain goats to make their home in high, difficult alpine terrain, which keeps them safer.
 Would-be predators, like mountain lions and grizzly bears, just can’t get to them when they are prancing around on near vertical cliffs.

-Mountain Goats are Masters of the High Jump
+Masters of the High Jump

 It’s not just climbing ability that keeps mountain goats out of reach of predators.
 Adult mountain goats can jump 12 feet, vertically and horizontally, from a complete stand still.